SurferAdmin/freqstart/README.md

 `v1.0.3`
 * Fixed and improved user add to group routine for sudo and docker
+* Improved reset routine to remove crontab and autoupdate file

 ## Setup & Docker-Manager for Freqtrade